-Different settings and demands of the headphones will radically change what it is that makes a pair of headphones great and what makes them only okay, just like everyone else.
+Different settings and demands of the headphones will radically change what it is that makes a pair of headphones GREAT and what makes them only okay.

-Specifically, DJ headphones need to be able to cut through the sound pressure that larger speaker systems create at louder volumes.
+DJ headphones need to be able to cut through the sound pressure that larger speaker systems create at louder volumes.

-- A complete modular design
+- Has a modular design

 - Can be heard in high-pressure settings

 - On-ear design might not be what you’re looking for

 When it comes to professional-grade headphones, you need to make sure that the headphones can compete with the atmosphere.

 Remember, DJ headsets are not simply headphones that are designed to be used by “DJs.”